microsoft/vscode-wiki/Issue-Tracking.md

 Issues are classified into following types and the owner of the issues must make sure that the issues are assigned to one of these labels.

-- Bug - the implementation of a feature is not correct
+- `bug` - the implementation of a feature is not correct
-- Feature-Request - request to change the proper implementation of a feature or a request for a new feature that needs to be implemented.
+- `feature-request` - request to change the proper implementation of a feature or a request for a new feature that needs to be implemented.
-- Under Discussion - not decided whether the issue is a bug or feature
+- `under discussion` - not decided whether the issue is a bug or feature
-- Debt - improve the implementation/architecture
+- `debt` - improve the implementation/architecture
-- Needs more info - not possible to assign a type label due to missing information
+- `needs more info` - not possible to assign a type label due to missing information
-- Question - we should direct questions to SO
+- `question` - we should direct questions to SO
-- upstream - an issue used to track an issue in an upstream component
+- `upstream` - an issue used to track an issue in an upstream component
-- engineering - an issue used to track changes to the engineering areas
+- `engineering` - an issue used to track changes to the engineering areas
 - others - All labels coloured grey (#dcdcdc)